 Kalsi went on to thank the professors emeriti attending the dinner, naming them one by one, and in many cases describing the groundbreaking nature of the courses they taught, why he took them, and how those courses helped his career.
 As he has done on many other occasions, Kalsi described the Cullen School of Engineering as having a faculty that any school would have a hard time matching.
 Kalsi then described how he first began to collaborate with the University of Houston on research projects, and provide year-to-year funding, and how this eventually led to establishing the endowed professorship.
 Kalsi hopes that the professorship will help attract more faculty members of the highest quality.

 Kalsi concluded his lengthy, but entertaining speech by acknowledging the contributions of the Kalsi Engineering staff, and noting that his wife had not raised her hand yet.
 Daughter Isken then interjected that while that may be true, she could nevertheless feel the tension rising in her mother.
 Dr. Tedesco, Dean of the Cullen College of Engineering, provided humor-filled closing remarks that acknowledged and complemented the friendship and generosity of Mr. and Mrs. Kalsi.
-We hope to have an audio recording and slide show of the event posted on our YouTube channel in the near future.
+We have an audio recording and slide show of the event posted on our YouTube channel.